Bashamichi Campus

 • Once a year on a weekend

 • The School Festival is a fun and engaging event that includes exciting interactive activities, food stalls and performances.
 This event is open to the public and the outside community.
-Dance students will be able to show the audience their dance skills and start to gain experience in the enjoyment of performing.
+Dance students will be able to show the audience their dance skills and start to gain experience in the joy of performing.

 • Dance Performance at SYD Hall (Opening act in a play)